TollyH/AssEmbly/Documentation/Language.md

 Mnemonics correspond to and are assembled down to **opcodes**, numbers (in the case of AssEmbly, single bytes), that the processor reads to know what instruction to perform and what types of operands it needs to read.

-The processor will begin executing from the **first line** in the file downwards.
+The processor will begin executing from the **first line** in the file downwards, unless a label with the name `ENTRY` is defined, in which case the processor will start there (more in the following section on labels).
 Programs should *always* end in a `HLT` instruction (with no operands) to stop the processor.

 For the most part, if an instruction modifies or stores a value somewhere, the **first** operand will be used as the **destination**.